-(a) The commissioner of health may enter into an agreement with a board of health to delegate all or part of the inspection, reporting, and enforcement duties authorized under provisions of this chapter pertaining to permitting, construction, repair, and sealing of wells and elevator borings.
+(a) The commissioner of health may enter into an agreement with a community health board to delegate all or part of the inspection, reporting, and enforcement duties authorized under provisions of this chapter pertaining to permitting, construction, repair, and sealing of wells and elevator borings.

-(b) A board of health may delegate its powers and duties to other boards of health within its jurisdiction.
-An agreement to delegate powers and duties of a board of health must be approved by the commissioner and is subject to subdivision 3.
+(b) A community health board may delegate its powers and duties to other community health boards within its jurisdiction.
+An agreement to delegate powers and duties of a community health board must be approved by the commissioner and is subject to subdivision 3.

 (a) Agreements authorized under this section must be in writing and signed by the delegating authority and the designated agent.